|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 10: Paklenica Gorges National Park

 In 1978, the area of Paklenica National Park was put under the protection of the United Nations program "Man and the Biosphere".
-With its two monumental canyons, the second largest European preserve of Austrian fir, ancient beech forests and steep cliffs, this natural phenomenon is touted as one of the most beautiful national parks of the northeast Mediterranean.
-Many species, particularly reptiles and birds, have been recorded here, including some rare and endangered species of birds.
+With its two monumental canyons, the second largest European preserve of Austrian fir, ancient beech forests and steep cliffs, this natural phenomenon is recognized as one of the most beautiful national parks of the northeast Mediterranean.
+Many species, particularly reptiles and birds, have been recorded here, including some rare and endangered species.

 Day 11: Plitvice Lakes National Park, Otocac Mills